On Eagleson's theorem in the non-stationary setup: Vector-valued processes

 For real valued $g_j$'s, Theorem \ref{Theorem1} follows from \cite{Eag} when the tail $\sig$-algebra $\mathcal T$ of the sequence $Y_j=g_j(X_j,X_{j+1},...)$ is trivial.
-It is clear that $\mathcal T$ is trivial when the $L^1$-closer of $B$ contains all integrable $\mathcal T$-measurable functions.
-Therefore, we essentially do not consider Theorem \ref{Theorem1} as a new result, but we still present its proof since later on we will adapt its arguments to obtain a quantitative version, as well as a version in the weak invariance principle.
+Under Assumption \ref{Ass1}, it is clear that $\mathcal T$ is trivial when the $L^1$-closure of $B$ contains all integrable $\mathcal T$-measurable functions.
+Therefore, we essentially do not consider Theorem \ref{Theorem1} as a new result, but we still present a proof since later on we will adapt its arguments to obtain a quantitative version, as well as a version corresponding to the weak invariance principle.

 \begin{proof} First, for any real $t$ we set $t_n=t/b_n$.
 By the Levi continuity theorem it is enough to show that for any fixed $t$ we have